It is proven that cultural diversity adds to the bottom line.

 Recently I was privileged to meet Rua Hashlamoun, Project Leader, and Yaara Plaves, Architect, of Hames Sharley Adelaide.

 Working closely together would never have happened if they hadn’t migrated across the world.
-You see, Yaara is from Israel, and Rua is from the West Bank.
+You see, Yaara is from Israel, and Rua is from the Palestine.
 Between their homes is a very big wall built on decades of conflict.

-From Rua’s perspective, she is aware that a friendship with Yaara would be considered unheard of back home, but in her words, “I’m working with a really nice colleague who just happens to be Israeli.”
+From Rua’s perspective, she is aware that a friendship with Yaara would be considered unheard of back home, but in her words, “I’m working with a really nice colleague who just happens to be Israeli with the political sensibility to understand the delicate circumstances between our countries, which is not common.”
 Culture, background and history don’t hinder their workplace friendship at all.
 In fact, they find they have more in common than many would think.

 The ability to create relationships across cultural barriers is a highly-valued skill in the Hames Sharley world, and their team comprises of individuals from all over Australia and every corner of the globe.